llwaterhouse/Password-Generator/README.md

 ## Description

-* The user is asked for length of the password and what types of characters they want included.
+* The user is asked for the length of the password and what types of characters they want included.

 * The length is checked to make sure it's between 8 and 128.
 If it's not, the user is told what they entered and asked to enter again.

-* If the user doesn't select at least one character set, they are told they need to select at least one and are asked the questions again.
+* If the user doesn't select at least one character set, they are told they need to select at least one and are asked what types of characters they want again.

 * If the user selects Cancel when asked about the length, that round of generatePassword is ended.

+* Generating another password works properly.

 ## Built With